 Admittedly, this one is a very long play—but the teacher shortage is a long-term problem, and it needs long-term solutions.
 A 2019 study found that just 3.6% of high school students aspired to be teachers.
 Watching the pandemic wreak havoc on schools and contribute to teacher burnout may have taken a chunk out of what little interest there already was, as many universities’ education programs have seen a drop in enrollment.

 Taking good care of your teachers will have a trickle-down effect on students, making them more likely to see education as a viable and beneficial career option in the future.
 Notably, students report that their teachers inspire them to pursue teaching as a career more than their peers or parents.
 So: happier teachers mean happier students, and more students who will go on to become teachers.

-In addition to addressing compensation and benefits concerns, schools and districts can inspire students to pursue teaching with “grow-your-own” programs.
+In addition to addressing compensation and benefits concerns, schools can inspire students to pursue teaching with “grow-your-own” programs.
 These programs allow participants to pursue mentoring opportunities, training, and even financial aid to gain exposure to what it’s like to be a teacher and encourage career development along that path.